AkhilSeeram/FileStorageSystem/README.md

 ## Additional Features Aimed But Not Implemented

-I have implemented all the mandatory requirements mentioned in the assignment.However, I aimed to include the following features as well but could not due to time constraints.

 - Instead of Storing Files in AWS S3 or Local file management System and use that metadata as columns in Relational Databases.
 I directly stored files in MySQL database itself.
 - Planned to create UI using HTML,CSS and React.